s1vax/Meshtastic/README.md

 <br>

  🔸 ***Settings: Radio Configuration: Channels***
+   - First, (only from our cell phone, in the Meshtastic app) we will go to the channel settings and tap where it says `LongFast`.
+A new window will open and we must have the following configured (this is due to the map I am using which I will explain below in the `MQTT` settings section):
+      - `Uplink enabled` activated
+      - `Downlink enabled` desactivated
+      - `Position enabled` activated
+      - `Precise location` desactivated
+      - And the distance bar should be set to: 1194 ft

-   - In this section we will add the channels for Argentina (means through which communication with other mesh nodes/devices is possible)
+   - In this section we will also add the channels for Argentina (means through which communication with other mesh nodes/devices is possible)

    - ***Current Meftastic channels in Argentina***
 You can open the following link by tapping it directly on your mobile phone, or on a PC, where you must paste the link into the Meshtastic website https://client.meshtastic.org (the image below explains how), and this will automatically add the mesh communication channels to the Meshtastic app or website: